jimfunk/goews-rebuilt-openscad/README.md

 Cups are simple cups with customizable inner diameter and height.

+### Hanger mounts

+Hanger mounts allow you to mount almost anything to GOEWS.

+Holes can be placed at any position on the plate, which can be made thicker to account for the hardware.
+The holes can be made for heat-set inserts, self-tapping screws, hex nuts or bolts, sqare nuts, socket and button cap screws, and flat countersink screws.

+### Cable clips

+Cable clips are useful for organizing cables.
+Plates with multiple clips are supported and clips can be made to hold single or multiple cables.

 ### Bolts

 Bolts are similar to the original ones.
 The length and socket width are configurable.